How to buy Coles Group (COL) shares

 Coles Group overview

 Coles Group Limited operates as a retailer in Australia.
 The company operates through Supermarkets, Liquor, and Express segments.
-It provides fresh food, groceries, and general merchandise through 821 supermarkets, including Coles Online and Coles financial services.
+It provides fresh food, groceries, and general merchandise through 824 supermarkets, including coles online and coles financial services.
 The company operates coles.com.au, which offers a choice of home delivery, including same-day, overnight drop and go services, and pick up from click and collect locations.
 Its Coles Financial Services provides insurance, credit cards, and personal loans to Australian families.
-It is also involved in the retailing of liquor through its 910 Liquorland, First Choice, First Choice Liquor, and Vintage Cellars stores, including online liquor delivery services through Coles Online and Liquor Direct; and operation of 87 hotels in Queensland, Western Australia, South Australia, and New South Wales under the Spirit Hotels brand.
-In addition, the company operates 714 fuel and convenience stores that sell Shell fuels; and a range of everyday products, such as groceries, snacks, drinks, gas bottles, firewood, and Shell oils and lubricants, as well as operates as the participating partner in the flybuys loyalty program.
+It is also involved in the retailing of liquor through its 910 stores under the Liquorland, First Choice, First Choice Liquor, and Vintage Cellars brand names, including online liquor delivery services through Coles Online and Liquor Direct.
+In addition, the company operates 713 fuel and convenience stores; and offers lifestyle services, as well as operates as the participating partner in the flybuys loyalty program.
 The company was formerly known as Coles Myer Ltd. and changed its name to Coles Group Limited in November 2006.
 Coles Group Limited was founded in 1914 and is based in Hawthorn East, Australia.

 Frequently asked questions

 How to invest in the Cosmos Exploration IPO

 Everything we know about the Cosmos Exploration IPO, plus information on how to buy in.